Boise Rental Market & Vacancy Rates

 Boise Rental Units by Structure Type

 Keep in mind that the Boise area still has fewer apartment buildings than a typical metro area this size.
-Single-unit properties, primarily houses, make up more than half of the Boise rental market.
+Single-unit properties, primarily houses, comprise more than half of the Boise rental market.

 Boise Residential Income Property Capitalization Rates

-Capitalization Rate, also known as "Cap Rate," is a good starting point to compare Boise investment opportunities quickly.
+The capitalization rate, also known as the "cap rate," is a good starting point for comparing Boise investment opportunities quickly.
 Many more factors need to be considered, such as the growth or decline of the potential income and the increase (appreciation) in the value of the property.

 Capitalization Rate = Yearly Net Income/Total Value